 Emigrants to Germany, including Marianne von Werefkin, Alexej von Jawlensky and Wassily Kandinsky from Russia, worked with Münter and other German artists to form Der Blaue Reiter (The Blue Rider) group, active in Munich from 1911 — 1914.
 Jawlensky and Kandinsky found inspiration in Vincent’s frequent use of shorter and longer brushstrokes and in his emphasis on direction in his brushwork.

-Left: “Vegetable Fields” from 1911 by August Macke.
-Right: “White Cottages at Saintes-Maries,” 1888, by van Gogh.
+“Vegetable Fields” 1911 by August Macke (left) & “White Cottages at Saintes-Maries” 1888 by Van Gogh

 Young painters in France and Germany looked up to Vincent.
 In a letter dated August 2, 1890, Émile Bernard wrote, “Our dear friend Vincent died four days ago.
 He finally died on Monday evening, still smoking his pipe which he refused to let go of, explaining that his suicide had been absolutely deliberate and that he had done it in complete lucidity.
 You know how much I loved him and you can imagine how much I wept.”

-“Tower in the Park” (1910) by Karl Schmidt-Rottluff.
-Right: “Alley near Arles,” 1888, by van Gogh.
+“Tower in the Park” 1910 by Karl Schmidt-Rottluff (above left) & “Alley near Arles” 1888 by Van Gogh